rolling-scopes-school/tasks/stage0.5 Bootcamp/README.md

 ## Certificate

-- Students who will have 42%+ of top 1 score will get certificate (if top 1 have 100 points in the end those who have 42+ points will get certificate)
+- Students who will have 50%+ of top 1 score will get certificate (if top 1 have 100 points in the end those who have at least 50 points will get certificate)

 ## FAQ